hse-aml/natural-language-processing/Docker-tutorial.md

 ```sh
 docker run -it -p 8080:8080 --name coursera-aml-nlp akashin/coursera-aml-nlp
 ```
 This will start the Ubuntu instance and give you an access to its command line.
 You can type `run_notebook` to launch IPython notebook server.

+Note that we are using `-p 8080:8080` argument to set up port forwarding to make IPython notebook accessible at address http://localhost:8080.
+If you're using AWS, make sure that you've [set up the port forwarding](https://github.com/hse-aml/natural-language-processing/blob/master/AWS-tutorial.md#2-set-up-dependencies-and-run-your-project) there as well.

 You may find it useful to mount a directory from your local machine within the container using `-v` option.